Delhi Judge Quotes Rabindranath Tagore In Bail Order For Bhim Army Chief

 New Delhi:

-Further Classes Decide Kamini Lau mentioned the structure ensures the appropriate to protest peacefully.
+Extra Classes Decide Kamini Lau stated the structure ensures the suitable to protest peacefully.

 The Bhim Military chief was arrested on December 21, a day after he protested at Jama Masjid within the outdated quarters of Delhi.
 He was charged with arson, rioting and inciting violence.

-Rabindranath Tagore needed his countrymen to be trustworthy and considerate.
-“In our democratic set-up, we have a fundamental right to peaceful protest guaranteed by the Constitution, which cannot be curtailed by the state,” mentioned the decide.
+Rabindranath Tagore wished his countrymen to be trustworthy and considerate.
+“In our democratic set-up, we have a fundamental right to peaceful protest guaranteed by the Constitution, which cannot be curtailed by the state,” stated the decide.

 “However, at the same time, our constitution strikes a fine balance between the rights and duties.
 While exercising our right of peaceful protest, it is our duty to ensure that no corresponding right of another is violated and no inconvenience was caused to anyone,” she asserted.